codeforlansing/codeofconduct/README.md

 Code for Lansing reserves the right to ask anyone in violation of these policies not to participate in Code for Lansing network activities, events, and digital forums.

-#### Code for Lansing's Anti-Harassment Policy
+## Code for Lansing's Anti-Harassment Policy

-This anti-harassment policy is based on <a href="http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy">the example policy</a> from the Geek Feminism wiki, created by the Ada Initiative and other volunteers.
+This anti-harassment policy is based on [the example policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy) from the Geek Feminism wiki, created by the Ada Initiative and other volunteers.

 This policy is based on several other policies, including the Ohio LinuxFest anti-harassment policy, written by Esther Filderman and Beth Lynn Eicher, and the Con Anti-Harassment Project.
 Mary Gardiner, Valerie Aurora, Sarah Smith, and Donna Benjamin generalized the policies and added supporting material.
 Many members of LinuxChix, Geek Feminism and other groups contributed to this work.